I hate jokes.

 There once was a rabbi who was going through some financial trouble.
-He knew he needed God's help, so he decided one day to go ahead and ask for it.
+He knew he needed God's help, so he asked for it.

 "God, let me win the lottery," he prayed aloud.

 He prayed this little line for weeks.
 Soon enough, weeks turned to months and months turned to years.

 "GOD ARE YOU LISTENING TO ME??
 WHY HAVEN'T I WON?!"

 God replied, "Maybe you should have bought a ticket."

 God's got jokes, but the moral of the story is... buy in.
 Buying in isn't the most glamous thing in the world.
 It sure as heck isn't the easiest thing in the world either, but it is the most gratifying.

 Last year, I had no choice but to buy in.
 Had I not, I might have lost my mind.